• Skip to main content

 What You Can Expect At Your Visit

-During the first visit, one of our dentists performs an exam and takes X-rays to assess the severity of gum disease and to determine the right course of periodontal care.
-For mild cases, the treatment generally involves a teeth scaling to remove plaque, followed by a discussion about proper dental care and oral hygiene.
-We may also schedule a follow-up to make sure the treatments were successful.
+During the first visit, one of our dentists performs an exam and takes X-rays to assess the severity of gum disease and determine the right course of periodontal care.
+For mild cases, the treatment generally involves scaling teeth to remove plaque, followed by a discussion about proper dental care and oral hygiene.
+We may also schedule a follow-up to ensure the treatments were successful.

 If the disease is more advanced, or if the initial treatment wasn’t successful, our dentists move to more aggressive techniques, including open flap debridement to scrape under the gum line or grafting to replace worn-away bone.
 Following these treatments, follow-up visits are scheduled to manage the disease and prevent further damage.